ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

     - A list of five probabilities, one for each digit in a (5-digit) ZIP code.
       The first value in this list is the probability that the first digit of the ZIP code will be wrong **given that the cell is being considered for this noise type**.
-      The second value in the list is this same probability but about the second digit, and so on.
+      The second value in the list is the corresponding probability for the second digit, and so on.
     - [0.04, 0.04, 0.20, 0.36, 0.36]

 Misreport age